-Bonsai soil is an excellent soil alternative for orchids plants.
-It contains akadama, lava rock, pumice.
+Bonsai soil is an excellent soil alternative for orchid plants.
+It contains akadama, lava rock, and pumice.
 These inorganic matters improve the aeration and drainage.
-I recommended using 1 inch (3cm) size particles ingredients for your DIY orchid soil recipe.
+I recommended using 1-inch (3cm) size particle ingredients for your DIY orchid soil recipe.

 Get more stuff like this

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.